 - A study of individuals hospitalized with COVID-19 that was recently published in the Journal of Infectious Diseases found that ACE inhibitors and ARBs may actually improve outcomes when continued during hospitalization.

-The American Heart Association, Heart Failure Society of America, and American College of Cardiology have released a joint statement regarding taking ACE inhibitors and ARBs during the COVID-19 pandemic.
+The American Heart Association, Heart Failure Society of America, and American College of Cardiology have released a

 Currently, it’s recommended that you continue to take ACE inhibitors and ARBs.
 If you test positive for COVID-19, your doctor should evaluate your condition before adding or removing any blood pressure medications.